Everything has changed since the COVID-19 outbreak began in the U.S. two months ago.

 And buying a home is no different.

-We wanted to know exactly what has changed to better prepare people looking to buy a house, so we asked the experts.
+We wanted to know exactly what has changed to prepare better people looking to buy a house, so we asked the experts.

 Rate Search: Check Mortgage Rates and Compare Loan Offers